samuel-lucas6/Kryptor/README.md

 #### Requirements
 - Windows: If you encounter any unhandled exceptions due to 'Sodium.Core' or 'libsodium', then you will need to either install the [Visual C++ Redistributable for Visual Studio 2015-2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) or copy the 'vcruntime140.dll' from 'Kryptor/src/Kryptor/bin/(x86 or x64 depending on your build)/Release/' to the folder containing the 'Kryptor.exe' file.
 This runtime is required for libsodium to work - this '.dll' file must stay with the executable on Windows.
 - Linux & macOS: You will want to download the latest Kryptor [release](https://kryptor.co.uk/Downloads.html) for your platform.
 For Linux, you'll need to copy the 'libsodium.so' file to the same folder as the 'Kryptor.exe' file you've built.
-For macOS, you need to do the same but with the 'libsodium.dylib' file.
+For macOS, you'll need to do the same but with the 'libsodium.dylib' file.

 #### Notes
 - [Visual Studio 2019 Community](https://visualstudio.microsoft.com/vs/community/) is the IDE I recommend building with, but be aware that it isn't open source, and you have to sign into a Microsoft account after 30 days ([solution](https://github.com/beatcracker/VSCELicense)).
 If you just want to view the code, then you can use [VSCodium](https://vscodium.com/), which is the open source version of VSCode.
 However, this won't allow you to view the Windows Forms Designer.